karakun/openwebstart-page/download.md

 In the [feature-table](/feature-table) you can find the full list of planned features and their current state.
 All past releases and their release notes are listed on the [release page](https://github.com/karakun/OpenWebStart/releases).

+If you want to report any bugs or suggest enhancements, please use our [issue tracker](https://github.com/karakun/OpenWebStart/issues) on GitHub.

 #### Windows
 [OpenWebStart_windows-x64_1_0_0.zip](https://github.com/karakun/OpenWebStart/releases/download/v1.0.0/OpenWebStart_windows-x64_1_0_0.zip)